ksk-S/DeepDreamVideoOpticalFlow/README.md

 The program is modified from [DeepDreamAnim](https://github.com/samim23/DeepDreamAnim) and [DeepDreamVideo](https://github.com/graphific/DeepDreamVideo) with additional functions for bleding two frames based on the optical flows.
 It also supports the image division to apply the Deep Dream algorithm to a large image.

 <img src="higher_mosaic.mp4.gif?raw=true">
+A sample video created by this script from a 4K-resolution, panoramic video.
+This sample video is cropped by a view from a head-mounted display.

 ## Use Optical Flow to Adjust Deep Dream Video